This is a subfamily in Family Araneidae1.

-The family also contains two other species in Singapore - Ornamental Tree-trunk Spider and Malabar Spider.
+The subfamily also contains two other species in Singapore - Ornamental Tree-trunk Spider and Malabar Spider.

 - Ornamental Tree-trunk Spider Herennia ornatissima